2014 FIVB Men's Volleyball World Championship qualification (NORCECA)

-The NORCECA qualification for the 2014 FIVB Volleyball Men's World Championship saw member nations compete for five places at the finals in Poland.
+The NORCECA qualification for the 2014 FIVB Men's Volleyball World Championship saw member nations compete for five places at the finals in Poland.

 Draw

 39 of the 41 NORCECA national teams entered qualification.
 The teams were distributed according to their position in the NORCECA Senior Men's Confederation Rankings as of 15 January 2012 using the serpentine system for their distribution.
 (Rankings shown in brackets) Teams ranked 1–6 do not compete in the first and second rounds, and automatically qualify for the third round.